Jane Hanson Chair

 Tim has been a member of the Orchestra’s first violin section for 20 years, and became Vice-Chairman in 2015, for a time combining the role with that of Treasurer to which he had been elected in 2012.

 Born and educated in Leicester, Robert received his early musical training on the Clarinet at the Leicestershire School of Music and then with the National Youth Wind Orchestra from 1978-84.

-A career in Graphic Design beckoned however and following a degree from Leeds Polytechnic, Robert worked as Illustration manager at Eikon Ltd and for the last eleven years has been a Director of CalowCraddock Ltd with twin brother David in Leicester.
+A career in Graphic Design beckoned however and following a degree from Leeds Polytechnic, Robert worked as Illustration manager at Eikon Ltd in Leicester and between 2007 and 2020 Director of CalowCraddock Ltd Illustration and Design Studio with twin brother David in Leicester.
+Robert now runs Calow Creative Studio wiith David.
 High profile clients include Cambridge and Oxford University Press, major design and advertising agencies nationwide and several musical organisations including the Royal Philharmonic Orchestra.